OpenBB-finance/OpenBB/website/content/bot/reference/discord/darkpool/sectors.md

 # sectors

-Summary of all prints by % of MarketCap by Sector
+This command allows the user to retrieve a summary of all prints by % of MarketCap by Sector over the last 5 days, with a focus on Basic Materials sector.
+The user will be able to view the basic materials sector's market cap over the last 5 days, as well as the overall market cap of all sectors over the last 5 days.

 ### Usage